jaswanthhreddy/intelligent-product-search/README.md

 ## License

-This project is intended for educational and demonstration purposes.
+This project is intended for educational and demonstration purposes..